 The new millennia brought about the life changing experience of 3G.
 Most smartphones today operate on this generation of mobile network and allow us to easily connect to the internet and browse web pages, access emails and social media.
 3G works on a system called UMTS (Universal Mobile Telecommunications System).
 There are various systems and standards that need to comply with the IMT-2000 requirements to determine 3G status and thus work together to bring us this fantastic service.

-Over the last decade, the advancements made to the mobile network industry has been phenomenal; bringing forth 4G and LTE technology!
+Over the last decade, the advancements made to the mobile network industry has been phenomenal; bringing forth 4G and LTE internet technology!
 4G technology is managed on a different frequency band, giving you specific bandwidth, allowing you to achieve speeds that surpass 3G!
 Operating on IP based technology, data is transmitted more efficiently and faster to and from systems, as there is no need for data translation.
-Everything moves to and from swiftly from one point to another.
-It is worth noting that this flow of data is dependent on coverage, therefore many internet services providers will advise you to check your coverage and that your device supports 4G technology to ensure that you receive these speeds.
+Everything moves swiftly from one point to another.
+It is worth noting that this flow of data is dependent on coverage, therefore many LTE internet service providers will advise you to check your coverage and that your device supports 4G technology to ensure that you receive these speeds.

 LTE known as Long Term Evolution is the evolutionary technology behind 4G cellular networks.
 LTE internet speeds are reached when the mobile network is faster and more stable than a normal 4G network.
 With LTE speeds you’re able to maintain a connection much like your average fixed line internet connection, giving you the same stability and reliability, making it a great alternative to the likes of a fibre connection.
 You can trust LTE to be way faster than ADSL, allowing you less buffering time and quicker download speed.

 So why opt for an LTE internet deal?: